paths to spiritual awareness are many.

 But because it does not obscure or restrict

-The song is a beacon to harmony in the world, but
+That song of Love is a beacon to harmony in the world but is

 By limiting our own noise we can avoid obscuring the spiritual influence,